sumanthtatipamula/Machine-Learning/Notes.md

 			7. Any point which is less than Q1 - Max Length Whisker or Q3 + Max Length Whisker is a Outlier
 			8. Can be used to tell where points are densly packed
 		4. Variance and Standard deviation
 			1. Variance is measured as the average of sum of squared difference between each data point(represented by xi) and the mean represented by
-			2. $\$
+				1. N - consistent formula
+				2. N - 1 - unbiased formula
+			2. Standard deviation is one of the most popular measure of spread.
+It is the square root of the variance.